AlanCTB/congestion-pricing-analysis/README.md

 Author: Alan Chen & Josiah
 Date: Dec 6 2025

-This document describes the data sources and general steps I followed in R, QGIS & Datawrapper to produce the maps and charts used in the final congestion pricing project.
+This document describes the data sources and general steps we followed in R, QGIS & Datawrapper to produce the maps and charts used in the final congestion pricing project.

 ---